hasan-ston/blog-portfolio/README.md

-Blog/Portfolio
+**Blog/Portfolio webpage**

 **Description**
 Welcome to my project!
-For this project, python was used for the backend and html, css, javaScript were used along with Django framework.
+For this project, python was used for the backend and html, css, javaScript were used for the front end along with the Django framework.
 It allows users to create, edit, and comment on blog posts and also check out the portfolio page.

 **Installation**
 1. Clone the repository: